forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

 ## Use the new API client

-With everything in place, the new API client can be used as:
+With everything in place, the new API client can be used by initializing the GCP API client, and call the resource method.

 ```
 self.foo_api_client = foo.FooClient(configs)